About Us

 Aayu Pandey

-Aayu is a third-year student specializing in physics and philosophy with a mathematics minor.
+Aayu is a fourth-year student specializing in physics and philosophy with a mathematics minor.
 Their philosophical interests include metaphysics, epistemology, logic, and philosophy of science and physics.
-They’re the Co-Chair of Hart House Student Literary & Library Committee and an International Mentor at Victoria College.
-Aayu does research on scientific change and the philosophy of quantum mechanics.
+Aayu’s research projects include topics in scientific change, scientific methods, and philosophy of quantum mechanics.
 Outside philosophy, Aayu loves modernist literature, differential equations, and making meals with friends.

 Otan Shafizadeh